There’s an old adage that asks the question, how do you eat an elephant? The answer, as you may already know, is one mouthful at a time.

 As in the case of condition monitoring, the starting point is reliable up-to-date data.

-“Condition-based monitoring can identify pending component failures, allowing actions to be taken to extend the life of the component”Peter Malpas, Regional Vice President Northern Europe, RS Components
+“Condition-based monitoring can identify pending component failures, allowing actions to be taken to extend the life of the component”Peter Malpas, President for EMEA, RS Components

 Reducing operational budgets is the number one priority for 62% of those surveyed for the Indirect Procurement Report 2019.
 Achieving that aim is not a simple question of finding the lowest prices but of focusing on total MRO costs – everything from finding and ordering an item to the admin costs involved in processing the payment, and all points in between.